superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 Fine-tuning works well when the fine-tuning data is of the same type and modality as the pre-trained model's _initial_ training data – for example, fine-tuning on a language model using text.
 A fine-tuned LLM is the right solution for a straightforward language task like sentiment classification.

-But on its own, a fine-tuned LLM can’t properly solve broader use cases involving more context, like product recommendations or fraud detection.
+But **on its own, a fine-tuned LLM can’t properly solve broader use cases involving more context**, like product recommendations or fraud detection.

 To make a good product recommendation, for example, you need to input various data of different types and modalities – including product imagery, recency (when it was launched), user preferences, and product description.
 To combine these factors in a way that maps to your task requirements and does it efficiently, your solution has to include _both_ a model trained to define recency – i.e., a _custom_ model – and a model that can understand relevant details from the product description and initial search query – i.e., a _pre-trained_ model (such as GPT-4).

-In other words, to get Vector Compute right, you need to develop both intricate custom models to integrate and harmonize diverse data types, _and_ pre-trained models that, with high-quality in-domain data, perform better on some in-domain tasks.
+In other words, to get Vector Compute right, you need to develop _both_ intricate custom models to integrate and harmonize diverse data types, _and_ pre-trained models that, with high-quality in-domain data, perform better on some in-domain tasks.
 Because they use general-purpose or fine-tuned representations from vast datasets, re-trained models also reduce startup costs and improve computational efficiency.

-An effective vector retrieval stack is a single, unified system that assigns, coordinates, and configures custom models and pre-trained models respectively, or in combination, to handle the tasks they are designed for.
+**An effective vector retrieval stack is a single, unified system that assigns, coordinates, and configures custom models and pre-trained models respectively, or in combination, to handle the tasks they are designed for**.
 Such robust homegrown solutions will be increasingly important given the broad and ever-expanding application of Vector Compute to solve real-world problems in a spectrum of domains, partially enumerated below.

 ## Applications of Vector Compute

 **Personalized Search**
 In e-commerce, Vector Compute fuels tailored product recommendations, taking into account user behavior and preferences, and ensuring a more personalized shopping experience.
 For content-driven platforms, such as news websites, Vector Compute transforms content recommendations into a personalized journey, analyzing users' reading habits to suggest articles and topics that align with their interests.

 **Recommender Systems**